What is seasonal in March? March feels like an awakening after the long months of winter.

 Celandine, Primrose, Wood Anemones, Dandelion, Marsh Marigold are all in flower and very important to Bee’s.

-Sheep sorted into lambing groups (according to number of lambs expected) and the feeding of concentrates begins.
-Lambing begins – 24 hour operation.
+Sheep are sorted into lambing groups (according to the number of lambs expected) and the feeding of concentrates begins.
+Lambing begins – a 24-hour operation.
 Breeding ewes vaccinated.
 Ewes feet trimmed against footrot.

 Calving gets underway.